ExactTarget/fuelux/README.md

 Be sure to add unit tests for any new or changed functionality.

 To serve the test page and lint your changes run `grunt serve` while developing.
 View the test page at [http://localhost:8000/test/](http://localhost:8000/test/).
 The `serve` task will run lint and unit tests against saved code.
+If you have CSS changes, you will either need to use client-side LESS compilation (comment out line 10 and uncomment lines 12-15 in index.html), or run `grunt servedist` to compile your CSS changes into the `dist` directory so that you can view them on the test page. _make sure not to commit changes to the dist directory resulting from this compilation_

 While grunt can run the included unit tests via PhantomJS, this isn't a substitute for running tests across a variety of browsers and environments.
 Please be sure to test in as many of the browsers listed in `sauce_browsers.yml` as you can before contributing.